TanX-009/issues-insights-tracker/README.md

 - **S3-compatible Storage:** Integrate with S3 or a similar cloud storage service for file uploads instead of local disk storage for better scalability and resilience.
 - **Enhanced Real-time:** Explore WebSockets for more advanced real-time features, such as collaborative editing or live chat on issues.
-- **More Robust Authentication:** Implement OAuth2 (PKCE) flow with a dedicated OAuth provider for enhanced security and features.
 - **Advanced Dashboard:** Add more complex charts and filtering options to the dashboard for deeper insights.
 - **Email Notifications:** Implement email notifications for status changes or new issue assignments.
 - **Full-text Search:** Add full-text search capabilities for issues.